-s.
-Long as may be determined from time to receive full credit to used, occupied, rented, re-rented and maintained in full and complete compliance with the provisions of this Ordinance including but not limited to those provisions covering Hardship, Foreclosure and Exempt Her counter Hardship, Foreclosure and Exempt fain Slowe Section VI.
-Determination As to Income Eligiber Migute A. A prosperior The Township of North Brunswick shall forever receive full credit must be qualified as a low or moderate income household by the Agency prior to the purchase or rental of such unit.
-The Agency shall periodically recalculate the regional median income and determine adjustments for household size as updated data or estimates of regional median income become available.

-The income ceilings for low and moderate income households of 4 Β. members shall be 50% and 80% respectively of the regional median income, with adjustments for household size in accordance with guidelines of the U.S. Department of Housing and Urban Development.
+- Section VI.
+Determination As to Income Eligibility. - A. A prospective purchaser or renter of a low or moderate income unit must be qualified as a low or moderate income household by the Agency prior to the purchase or rental of such unit.
+The Agency shall periodically recalculate the regional median income and determine adjustments for household size as updated data or estimates of regional median income become available. - B. The income ceilings for low and moderate income households of 4 members shall be 50% and 80% respectively of the regional median income, with adjustments for household size in accordance with guidelines of the U.S. Department of Housing and Urban Development. - Section VII.

-Section VII.
 Determination of Maximum Sales Prices and Rental Charges.